zombocom/wicked/README.md

 ## Specify Custom Template

-When you've steps that are generated from a dynamic source (e.g Database) you can create a common view for all of your steps instead of creating individually.
-Just pass a keyword parameter `template` to `render_wizard` method.
+When you've steps that are generated from a dynamic source (e.g Database) you can create a common view for all of your steps instead of creating them individually.
+Just pass `template: :my_template` option to `render_wizard` method.

 ```ruby
 include Wicked::Wizard